netdata/go.d.plugin/modules/dockerhub/README.md

 learn_rel_path: "Integrations/Monitor/Webapps"
 -->

-# Docker Hub repository monitoring with Netdata
+# Docker Hub repository collector

 [`Docker Hub`](https://docs.docker.com/docker-hub/) is a service provided by Docker for finding and sharing container images with your team.